rushabhjhaveri/Rutgers-CS314/Notes/Scheme_Notes.md

 3. Use the __equal?__ predicate when you wish to test whether two lists, vectors, etc. are equivalent.
 4. Don't use the __eq?__ predicate unless you know exactly what you're doing.

+## member ##
+* Built into Scheme.
+* __(member x list)__ evaluates to the part of the list which begins with the first occurrence of x, and evaluates to #f if x is not a member of list.

+## assoc ##
+* An *association list*, or *alist*, is a data structure used very frequently in Scheme.
+* An alist is a list of pairs, each of which is called an *association*.
+* The car of an association is called the *key*.
+* An advantage of the alist representation is that an alist can be incrementally augmented simply by adding new entries to the front.
+* If an alist is viewed as a mapping from keys to data, then the mapping can be not only augmented but also altered in a non-destructive   manner by adding new entries to the front of the alist.

+procedure: __alist? object__ : Returns #t if object is an association list (including the empty list); otherwise returns #f.
+Any object satisfying this predicate also satisfies list?.

+procedure:
+* __assq object alist
+* assv object alist
+* assoc object alist__

+These procedures find the first pair in alist whose car field is object, and return that pair.
+The returned pair is always an element of alist, not one of the pairs from which alist is composed.
+If no pair in alist has object as its car, #f (n.b.: not the empty list) is returned. assq uses eq? to compare object with the car fields of the pairs in alist, while assv uses eqv? and assoc uses equal?.